KH Facilities and Campus Visits

 - Microscopes/photometry system

 - Western blotting equipment

 - Ca2+ mini-electrode (SR Ca2+ uptake and release rates)*

 The Rankin Cooter Bureau for Sport Business Research is the hub for sport management research.
-The lab is exclusively for Sport Administration graduate students and the state of the art facility contains 12 computer work stations (MACs and PCs) with sport specific software, such as StatCrew, SPSS, the Adobe Creative Cloud Suite.
-There are also extensive resources including journals, data bases, and other publications available.
+The lab is exclusively for Sport Administration graduate students and the state-of-the-art facility contains 12 computer workstations (MACs and PCs) with sport-specific software, such as StatCrew, SPSS and the Adobe Creative Cloud Suite.
+There are also extensive resources including journals, databases, and other publications available.